ArminJo/ServoEasing/README.md

 **Every Arduino architecture with a Servo library** will work without any modifications in blocking mode.<br/>
 Non blocking behavior can always be achieved manually by calling `update()` in a loop - see last movement in [Simple example](examples/Simple/Simple.ino).<br/>
 Interrupt based movement (movement without calling `update()` manually in a loop) is supported for the following Arduino architectures:<br/>
-**avr, megaavr, sam, samd, esp8266, esp32, stm32, STM32F1 and apollo3.**
+**avr, megaavr, sam, samd, esp8266, esp32, stm32, STM32F1 and apollo3.**<br/>
+**It is not planned to support the ATtiny architecture, but you are invited to [do it by yourself](https://github.com/ArminJo/ServoEasing#adding-a-new-platform--board) and send a pull request.**

 <br/>

 # Timer usage for interrupt based movement
 On **AVR** Timer1 is used for the Arduino Servo library.
-To have non blocking easing functions its unused **Channel B** is used to generate an interrupt 100 µs before the end of the 20 ms Arduino Servo refresh period.
+To have non blocking easing functions its unused **Channel B** is used to generate an interrupt 100 &micro;s before the end of the 20 ms Arduino Servo refresh period.
 This interrupt then updates all servo values for the next refresh period.
 | Platform | Timer | Library providing the timer |
 |---|---|---|
 | avr | Timer1 | Servo.h |